slenane/CV/README.md

   </div>

   <p class="employment-description">
-    Played a key role in the continuous enhancement of bmetric's Angular application by taking a proactive approach to development, focusing on refactoring and rigorous testing to ensure optimal performance and stability.
+    Played a key role in the continuous enhancement of bmetric's Angular application by taking a proactive approach to development, focusing on refactoring and rigorous testing to ensure optimal performance and stability. <br>
     Designed and developed modern reporting dashboards aimed at driving user engagement and facilitating data-driven decision-making.
-These dashboards not only provided valuable insights to users but also elevated the overall user experience.
+These dashboards not only provided valuable insights to users but also elevated the overall user experience. <br>
     Significantly improved the application's stability and user-friendliness through essential updates, bug fixes, and the implementation of over 1,000 unit tests.
-By conducting thorough code reviews and diligently managing application versions using version control, contributed to maintaining a robust and reliable software environment.
+By conducting thorough code reviews and diligently managing application versions using version control, contributed to maintaining a robust and reliable software environment. <br>
     Overall, dedicated efforts led to substantial improvements in the application's functionality, user experience, and performance, positioning it as a more efficient and competitive solution in the market.
   </p>
 </div>